 For the discerning home designer, choosing the right colour with a ‘go to’ brand is like a rite of passage, a verification that one knows how to throw a scheme without any hand-holding.
-For interior designers and decorators alike it’s about using a quality product and having access to an amazing range of paint colours that can be used for any interior design project, whether contemporary or traditional.
+For interior designers and decorators alike, it’s about using a quality product and an amazing range of paint colours that can be used for any interior design project, whether contemporary or traditional.
 A partnership made in heaven.
 Interior designers and home decorators return to Farrow & Ball time and time again, rather like returning to a trusted friend.
 It’s this love of the brand; recognition of the quality and palette names that holds us loyal.
 I am besotted by Farrow & Ball, and this is when I ask you – Have you too been Farrow and Balled?
-So what is their secret?
+What is their secret?

 The Farrow and Ball History

 The Farrow and Ball story began as early as in 1946 when John Farrow and Richard Ball established a small paint factory in Verward, Dorset in 1946.
 In the 1960’s the business gained pace and moved premises to its current site in Wimborne.
 From that point onwards until the present day the Farrow& Ball reputation increased in popularity.

 The difference with Farrrow & Ball products is that they are and still made with rich pigments and traditional processes to create them.
 While other brands continued to use acrylic based constituents, F&B continued to produce with long-established values.
 I am delighted to understand that even today are still created in the same way.
 The uniqueness of the product and its intriguing story has survived a competitive industry and has become the nations favourite paint.